 Additional analytics and monitoring tools

-In addition to the console's built-in analytics page, we support a number of third-party analytics and monitoring tools that may be helpful for you to further track your app's success and quality.
+In addition to the console's built-in analytics page, we support a number of third-party analytics and monitoring tools that may be helpful for you to further track your Action's success and quality.

 You can learn more about these external analytics and monitoring tools here.